-- 8.1 The IT capex proposals total €78.2m for the CIP2020. - 8.2 The projects within the IT section have proven difficult to assess in their totality as a result of several costings not being split out into detail, and comparator benchmarks not proving to be robust. - 8.3 The project analyses in this section appraise the projects as they currently stand, assessing their ability to meet the objective.
-However, it has proven difficult to assess the costings, given that many of the costs have yet to be split out into constituent elements, and comparator benchmarks are not suitable to assess the level of spend either.

-- 8.4 Another approach, therefore, is to sense check the overall IT spend in its totality in two ways: - IT Capex as a proportion of total revenue; and - IT Capex as a proportion of total capex.
+- 8.4 The project analyses in this section appraise the projects as they currently stand, assessing their ability to meet the objective.
+However, it has proven difficult to assess the costings, given that many of the costs have yet to be split out into constituent elements, and comparator benchmarks are not suitable to assess the level of spend either. - 8.5 Another approach, therefore, is to sense check the overall IT spend in its totality in two ways: - IT Capex as a proportion of total revenue; and - IT Capex as a proportion of total capex.